jamiebergen/kid-activities-react-app/README.md

 This is an app that helps parents or caregivers plan activities for kids.
 It consumes a curated list of activities from a [WordPress API](https://kidactivities.jamiebergen.com/wp-json/).

+## Features include:

-The main screen displays all activities as a filterable list.
-Users can then mark their favorite activities and/or select specific activities that they would like to do this week.
-Activities that are selected for the week are then displayed in a separate tab, and the list of required supplies is provided as well.
+* A view that displays all activities as a filterable list.
+Users can search by activity title and/or filter by age group.
+They can then mark their favorite activities and/or select specific activities that they would like to do this week.
+* Clicking on the activity title opens a modal with additional information about the activity.
+* A view that displays activities marked as favorites.
+* A schedule of this week's activities.
+Users can drag and drop selected activities within a weekly calendar.
+* A list of supplies required for the selected activities.
 Users can use checkboxes to mark the supplies they already have.

+## Tools used:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* Styled components come from [Semantic UI React](https://react.semantic-ui.com/).
+* Selected activities can be moved on the weekly schedule using the [React draggable component](https://github.com/STRML/react-draggable)

 ## Available Scripts